leightonwilliams46-prog/faulty-medical-devices-analysis/README.md

-# faulty-medical-devices-analysis
+# Faulty Medical Devices – Data Analysis

-Analysis of faulty medical device event data using Python, with cleaning, merging, visualisation and BI integration.
+This project explores a dataset of faulty medical device event records.
+The work covers data cleaning, text normalisation, table merging, visualisation and interpretation, with a focus on supporting post‑market surveillance activities.

+---

+## 📁 Project Structure